bitcoinhodler/glacier/docs/_docs/deposit/index.md

     2. Cold storage address
     3. Redemption script

     For the private keys and cold storage address, verify every character.
 For the redemption script, it’s sufficient to check the first 8 characters, last 8 characters, and a few somewhere in the middle.

+    There are attack vectors which could replace just a  portion  of private keys or a cold storage address, making the private keys easier to brute force, so it’s important to check them thoroughly.
+If we know the private keys and cold storage address are good, then the redemption script is almost certainly good as well.
+And if there  are  any errors in the redemption script, they will be caught during the test deposit & withdrawal process later in the protocol; a painstaking manual verification is not required.

     iii.
 If there are any discrepancies, do not proceed.
       1. Check whether the entropy in both Quarantined Scratchpads matches precisely.